hphilpotts/recipesme-react-spa/README.md

 I'm now rolling out user feedback across the app.
 I'm pretty happy with the structure in place: I am able to easily update components to show notifications with relatively few edits, and the method by which notificaitons are produced is consistent regardless of use case.

+Fixed issue where scroll position persists through `react-router-dom` navigation (meaning user is often placed half-way down or at the bottom of a new page when navigating).
+Simply a case of finding the right _Stack Overflow_ thread and copy-pasting the best solution!

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.
 - Recipe steps cannot yet be reordered or edited during `AddRecipe` and `UpdateRecipe` form completion.